Highlights

 Britten: Death in Venice

-Yearning to watch 'Britten: Death in Venice' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or view the -directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'Britten: Death in Venice' on any device you have handy?
+Finding a streaming service to buy, rent, download, or view the -directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

 We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Britten: Death in Venice' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Britten: Death in Venice' right now, here are some details about the flick.
+Now, before we get into all the details of how you can watch 'Britten: Death in Venice' right now, here are some particulars about the flick.

-Interested in knowing what the movie's about?
+Curious about the story behind it?
 Here's the plot: "Death in Venice was Britten's final opera--an extraordinarily atmospheric and haunting adaptation of Thomas Mann's novella, evoking the grandeur and shabbiness of a Venice in the grip of disease.
 He eloquently and evocatively describes the moral and physical degeneration of Aschenbach, the writer whose obsessive pursuit of beauty in the form of a boy leads him into humiliation and death.
 Robert Tear takes the demanding role of Aschenbach opposite Alan Opie, who sings the various baritone parts.
 To portray the beauty and fascination of the Polish family and Tadzio, Britten made prominent the use of dance, by turning these characters into dancers, choreographed in this production by Martha Clarke.
 This new production for Glydebourne is directed by Stephen Lawless and conducted by Graeme Jenkins." .